webdriverio/webdriverio/website/blog/2022-11-20-webdriverio-v8-released.md

 ## What's Next?

 The WebdriverIO team is very excited about this release as it frees up time to start working on some new cool features we put on the [roadmap](https://github.com/webdriverio/webdriverio/blob/main/ROADMAP.md).
 For many months we have been working secretly on a VS Code Extension that makes authoring and debugging tests much easier.
-We also started work on a component testing service that enables developers to test individual web components earlier in the pipeline within an actual browser rather than using [jsdom](https://github.com/jsdom/jsdom).
 Aside from that, there is always plenty more work to do and opportunities to explore to make this project better.
 We are welcoming and supporting everyone who likes to join us.

 Lastly, I would like to say thank you to everyone who supports the project.
 Not only the folks who contribute financially through [Open Collective](https://opencollective.com/webdriverio) or [Tidelift](https://tidelift.com/lifter/search/npm/webdriverio) but also everyone who contributes code, ideas, reports issues or supports folks in our [support chat](https://gitter.im/webdriverio/webdriverio), occasionally or on regular basis.
 Without contributions from the community, this project can't go anywhere.
 Aside from many alternative projects WebdriverIO is not funded, nor driven by any corporate interest and stays 100% community governed.
 No lack of funding or need for capital gains will have an impact on this project.
 It has been like this since its inception more than 10 years ago and will continue to be like this for many many more years.
 Therefore we are always looking for interested folks who like to help us hack on the project.
 If you haven't, join our [Open Office Hours](https://webdriver.io/community/openofficehours) and consider giving back to the project.